jadwin1997/secon2021-2022/README.md

 # secon2021-2022

-This is the repo for the 2022 Mississippi State IEEE secon Hardware competiton
+This is the repo for the 2022 Mississippi State IEEE secon Hardware competiton.

 While most code is posted in the discord, it is organized much better here.